nrobledosagredo/linear-systems-analysis-exercises/README.md

 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)
 ![SciPy](https://img.shields.io/badge/SciPy-%230C55A5.svg?style=for-the-badge&logo=scipy&logoColor=%white)

+## Overview

 A collection of solved exercises on linear systems analysis.

-The exercises focus on signal processing techniques and dynamic systems prediction, including:
+The exercises focus on signal processing techniques and dynamic systems prediction:

-1. **Signal analysis using FFT**
-   The Fast Fourier Transform (FFT) is applied to analyze a noisy signal.
+1. **Signal analysis using FFT**: The Fast Fourier Transform (FFT) is applied to analyze a noisy signal.
 The `elefante-ruidoso` file contains the data used.

-2. **Signal filtering in electrocardiograms (ECG)**
-   An ECG signal is analyzed to study the cardiac cycle and apply filters to extract relevant information from the signal.
+2. **Signal filtering in electrocardiograms (ECG)**: An ECG signal is analyzed to study the cardiac cycle and apply filters to extract relevant information from the signal.

-3. **Prediction of a chaotic time series**
-   A model is trained to predict a chaotic time series generated from the Mackey-Glass equation.
+3. **Prediction of a chaotic time series**: A model is trained to predict a chaotic time series generated from the Mackey-Glass equation.